don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise7.md

 # Challenge: Dimmable LED

 Edit the Arudino code and make the LED dimmable.
 Add a [range control](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) to the HTML page.
 Allow the user to use the radio buttons or the range control to adjust the LED.
+Note that pin 13 on the Nano 33 IoT does not support [analogWrite](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).

 Next [Exercise 8: Connecting using X.509 certs](exercise8.md)